-4. Defendant's representations are important to consumers seeking humane alternatives to conventionally-produced dairy products.
-Research shows these consumers are willing to pay more for milk from production systems that do not involve premature separation of cows and calves.
-Defendant and others in the industry know it would pose a risk to dairy sellers' outsized profits if consumers learned the truth: that dairy products found in every grocery store-even many of those marketed as "humane"

-and sold at premium prices like Defendant's-are ruthless products of socially-deprived calves prematurely separated from their mothers.
+milk from production systems that do not involve premature separation of cows and calves.
+Defendant and others in the industry know it would pose a risk to dairy sellers' outsized profits if consumers learned the truth: that dairy products found in every grocery store-even many of those marketed as "humane" and sold at premium prices like Defendant's-are ruthless products of socially-deprived calves prematurely separated from their mothers.

-5. Defendant's label statements, targeted to consumers who care about the humane treatment of animals, deceive consumers about the true nature of its business practices and cause Plaintiff and other consumers to pay premium prices.
-It is these premium prices that regularly provide Defendant more than \$1.1 billion in annual sales, including more than \$1.2 billion in recorded sales for the year ending 2020.
+- 5. Defendant's label statements, targeted to consumers who care about the humane treatment of animals, deceive consumers about the true nature of its business practices and cause Plaintiff and other consumers to pay premium prices.
+It is these premium prices that regularly provide Defendant more than \$1.1 billion in annual sales, including more than \$1.2 billion in recorded sales for the year ending 2020. - 6.

-7 6.
 Defendant should not be allowed to continue its cruelty and fraud.
-Plaintiff thus brings 8 this action pursuant to: (i) California Business & Professions Code §§ 17200, et seq. (the Unfair 9 Competition Law or "UCL"); and (ii) California Civil Code §§ 1750, et seq. (the Consumers Legal Remedies Act or "CLRA").
-Plaintiff brings this action on behalf of a California class for restitution and 10 11 any other relief deemed appropriate by the Court, including without limitation, damages, exemplary 12 damages, declaratory relief holding that Defendant's conduct violates both California's consumer 13 protection laws and its penal code, and injunctive relief in the form of an order to remedy and put an end 14 to Defendant's unlawful conduct.
+Plaintiff thus brings this action pursuant to: (i) California Business & Professions Code §§ 17200, et seq. (the Unfair Competition Law or "UCL"); and (ii) California Civil Code §§ 1750, et seq. (the Consumers Legal Remedies Act or "CLRA").
+Plaintiff brings this action on behalf of a California class for restitution and any other relief deemed appropriate by the Court, including without limitation, damages, exemplary damages, declaratory relief holding that Defendant's conduct violates California's consumer protection laws, and injunctive relief in the form of an order to remedy and put an end to Defendant's unlawful conduct.